 A brace of winter fish

-In November 2019, by popular demand from Syndicate members, Blackwater Lake became a multi method part of the fishery while Shide Lake remains a fly fishing only water.
-Carp up to 20 lb in Shide Lake are being transferred to Blackwater Lake, which already holds a large number of mostly smaller carp and other species including Perch will be stocked during the winter.
+In May 2020, by popular demand from Syndicate members, Blackwater Lake became a multi method part of the fishery while Shide Lake remains a fly fishing only water.
+Carp in excess of 20 lb in Shide Lake are being transferred to Blackwater Lake, which already holds a large number of mostly smaller carp and other species.
+Perch will be stocked as soon as a supplier can be found.
 In the meantime Blackwater Lake already holds a large number of good sized dace.
 At their last visit this was the Environment Agency’s only known stillwater breeding population of this species.

 ABOUT THE FISHERY